✔ No account fees or minimums ✔ Up to 4.20% APY

 9. FOMO Doesn’t Drive Decision-Making

 FOMO, or fear of missing out, can be a threat to financial stability.
 It’s the modern-day equivalent of keeping up with the Joneses: What it means is that you make financial decisions out of peer pressure or societal pressure.
-Trying to mimic the lifestyle of social media influencers, for example, can wreck your finances if you’re going into debt buying things that you can’t afford.
+Trying to mimic the lifestyle of social media influencers, for example, can wreck your finances if you’re going into debt with FOMO spending on things that you can’t afford.

 10. There’s No Worrying About Money